"Don’t get used to testing with distractions. You shouldn’t complete full-length tests or study with music, while snacking, etc."

-I definitely like to study with the hard copy of materials, and I would prefer to take a test in a booklet as well, but the online practice is essential, and way more beneficial, for preparing for the actual exam.
+I definitely like to study with a hard copy of materials, and I would prefer to take a test in a booklet as well, but the online practice is essential, and way more beneficial, for preparing for the actual exam.
 It was important to practice taking the test in the right setting, with the same timing and conditions as a real exam.

 What challenges or obstacles did you face, and how did you overcome them?

 I paid for the test preparation materials and the exam fees myself, so I had to balance the need for extra money with the need for time to study.
 I ended up having to quit several part-time jobs when they got in the way of my study time.
-Students preparing to take the MCAT in the future need to remember to plan ahead financially.
+Students preparing to take the MCAT® in the future need to remember to plan ahead financially.
 Working, studying, and finding a way to pay for the whole application process was the biggest obstacle for me.